postfalk/django-etl-sync/README.rst

 **Unique fields**

 Before loading a record it might be necessary to check whether it already exists, whether it needs to be added or updated (persistence).
 By default the module inspects the target model and uses model fields with the attribute unique=True as criterion for persistence.
 The module will check first whether any record with the given combination of values in unique fields already exists and update that record.

-<font color='red'>WARNING: Do not use the models internal pk or
-id field as identifier for your data!
-Add an extra record or remote_id field.</font>*
+.. note:: Do not use the models internal pk or id field as identifier for your data!
+Add an extra record or remote_id field.

 **Extra arguments**